Stroke usually affects one side of the brain. Movement and sensation for one side of the body is controlled by the opposite side of the brain.

 You may have poor memory.
 This may lead to problems retaining, blending and recalling information.

 You may have numbness or loss of feeling in different parts of your body.
+This may cause you to have trouble knowing where you place or how you position a part of your body (such as your hand or foot).

 It is rare that a medical concern would keep you from sexual activity.
 Fear may keep you from being intimate with your partner.
 You may feel anxiety about: